Ontario Disability Support Program (ODSP) – Overview

 Changes to the ODSP Special Diet Allowance

 There have been many changes to the Special Diet Allowance (SDA).
-If you are living with HIV and your SDA has been cut, reduced or cancelled, or if you have questions, please contact us for advice.
-If you are not living with HIV you can contact your local community legal clinic: www.legalaid.on.ca/clinics.
+If you are living with HIV and your SDA has been cut, reduced or cancelled, or if you have questions, please contact us for free legal advice (see Getting legal help below).

 Getting legal help

-- Community legal clinic information on the Legal Aid Ontario website: www.legalaid.on.ca/clinics.
+- Community legal clinic information on the Legal Aid Ontario website: find your local community legal clinic: https://www.legalaid.on.ca/services/legal-clinics/.